Arkadiy-Garber/Taxonsluice/README.md

 ## Usage:

-This script takes as input the mothur-formatted tab-delimited OTU table (see sampleOTUtable.txt for specific format of this), as well as a tab-delimited file that maps each sample to a corresponding blank (see sample_blank_map.txt for specific format).
+This script takes as input an OTU table that is created by mothur (using the make.shared command: https://www.mothur.org/wiki/MiSeq_SOP#OTUs), as well as a tab-delimited file that maps each sample to a corresponding blank (see sample_blank_map.txt for specific format).
+The latter file is necessary.
+However, if you only have one blank for all your samples, you can make this file in the same format, but the second column will only have one value.
+See sample_blank_map-1blank.txt as an example of how to make the blank map if you only have one blank.

 This script will run with only these two inputs, and output two files: